A number of St. Lawrence County fire departments will participate later this month in a nationwide effort to attract more volunteers.

 Family obligations also make it more difficult for people to volunteer at their fire departments than in the past because both spouses now often have jobs, creating a time crunch, he said.

-The fear among many departments is that older members will retire without a younger generation to take their place, forcing the doors to close or that they will be replaced by a paid organization that will cost taxpayers more, Mr. Eickhoff said.
+The fear among many departments is that older members will retire without a younger generation to take their place, forcing the doors to close or that they will be replaced by a paid organization which will cost taxpayers more, Mr. Eickhoff said.

 Being a volunteer firefighter can help pay for college.
 The Firemens Association of the State of New York has a program that pays community college tuition for volunteers, which might be expanded to SUNY schools, he said.